 Putting it all Together

-In the coming years, it will become even more important for product and UX designers to include the “human” element.
+In the coming years, it will become even more important for product and UX or UI designers to include the “human” element.
 In the next few years, conversations are the next layer of UX and user interaction.
 Chatbots in their current state might not be able to handle the required complexities arising from the expectations of today’s users.
-Advances in machine learning have certainly improved the adaptability of current chatbots.
+Advances in machine learning have certainly improved the adaptability of current chatbots in the UX.
 But the art of storytelling dependent heavily on contextual nuances and creativity are still very much beyond the scope of current technology.
 In the age of conversational commerce, it will become crucial to consider the dynamics of natural conversational dialogue, and impartiality of presented information to truly capture the attention of the user.